 Because of the enormous diversity of the uses and applications of modern mathematics, the Faculty of Science is offering four distinct mathematics streams: Essential Mathematics, Applied Mathematics, Statistics, Operations Research and Financial Mathematics.
 All four streams share a common set of first- and second-year courses, covering the essential elements of calculus, linear algebra, statistics and probability, discrete mathematics, geometry, real analysis and differential equations.

 In their final year, students can choose from a range of different courses tied to their major specialisations.

 This stream is intended primarily for students who are interested in mathematics, or possibly related areas like logic or the philosophy of mathematics.
-Compulsory fourth year modules include: 2 Modules from SM 432x.
+Suggested fourth year modules include: 2 Modules from SM 432x.

 This major stream is intended primarily for students who want to work in areas closely aligned with the applied sciences, particularly physics, chemistry, mathematical biology or engineering.
-Compulsory fourth year modules include:
+So fourth year modules include:

 This stream is intended primarily for students who want to work in areas closely aligned with Statistical decision making in business, biology or environmental science.
 Compulsory fourth year modules include: